 Performance Rating Levels

-The following performance levels will be used to indicate the progress of a Superintendent toward the seven standards and District goals.
+The following performance levels will be used to indicate the progress of a Superintendent toward the implementation of Key Initiatives to achieve the four Strategic Pillars to success outlined in the RISD Strategic Plan Scorecard.

-(4) Exemplary: Exceeds the standard
+(4) Exemplary: Successfully implemented the Key Initiatives for the Strategic Pillar per the RISD Strategic Plan Scorecard.

-(3) Accomplished: Meets the standard
+(3) Accomplished: Partially implemented the Key Initiatives for the Strategic Pillar per the RISD Strategic Plan Scorecard.

-(2) Developing: Making progress toward meeting the standard
+(2) Developing: Somewhat implemented the Key Initiatives for the Strategic Pillar per the RISD Strategic Plan Scorecard.

-(1) Improvement Required: Progress toward meeting the standard/goal is unacceptable; standard/goal is required to be addressed with Performance Expectations agreed upon by the Board and Superintendent.
+(1) Improvement Required: Implementation of the Key Initiatives for the Strategic Pillar per the RISD Strategic Plan Scorecard was unacceptable.

-Comments are recommended to support performance levels for each standard and District goal and necessary when performance is determined to be Improvement Required.
+Comments are recommended to support performance levels for each Key Initiative outlined in the RISD Strategic Plan Scorecard and necessary when performance is determined to be Improvement Required.

-ADMINISTRATION $02.14 AP.2
+ADMINISTRATION I02.14 AP.2